sofiawallq/awesome_aussies/README.md

 ## Unfixed bugs

 From what I know there are no unfixed bugs, but the flex-box features were the biggest challenge for the project.
-Also finding the right margins and size of the content for different devices to make the user experience comfortable proved to be the biggest challenge in this particular project – mainly because the feature consists of only texts and images.
+Also finding the right margins and size of the content for different devices to make the user experience comfortable proved to be the biggest challenge in this particular project – mainly because the content on the page consists of only texts and images.
 Some more interactive features with videos and maybe a quiz-section would have added some more value to the user, but the main focus of the page is to show that the basic structure and features of HTML and CSS have been implemented.

 ## Deployment